Content Writing For Accessibility: Best Practices

 When language that is easy to understand.
 Avoid using jargon, technical terms, or complex sentence structures that may confuse or overwhelm readers.

-2. Structure Content with Headings
+2. Content Structuring

-3. Provide Alternative Text for Images
+3. Accessibility for Images

 4. Ensure Color Contrast